Ethonwu/Rstudio-with-ROracle/README.md

 3. Oracle Instantclient: 12.2
 4. DBI: 1.0.0
 5. ROracle: 1.3-1
+### Another Oracle Instantclient version
+* Instantclient 18.5, it can connect OracleDB for version 18 if want to use see [here](https://github.com/Ethonwu/Rstudio-with-ROracle/tree/master/build_on_oracle18.5)
 ## Usage
 * It is same as [here](https://github.com/rocker-org/rocker-versioned/tree/master/rstudio/3.5.1)
 * Below command is copy from [here](https://github.com/rocker-org/rocker-versioned/tree/master/rstudio/3.5.1) link, if need more option you can access link find something